Scaling limits for planar aggregation with subcritical fluctuations: Introduction

 \subsection{Organisation of the paper}

 The structure of the paper is as follows.
-In Section \ref{sec:particle} we show that our main assumption \eqref{partcond} is satisfied for small particles of any given shape.
 In Section \ref{sec:HL0}, we give a simplified proof of convergence to a disk in the case $\eta=0$, corresponding to HL(0).
 This is followed by an overview of the proof when $\eta\neq0$.
-Section \ref{sec:prelim} reviews some preliminaries required for the proof, including the choice of state-space, norms used and operator estimates that will be needed later.
 In Section \ref{sec:estimates}, we decompose the increment $\Phi_n(z)-\Phi_{n-1}(e^cz)$ as a sum of martingale difference and drift terms, which we expand to leading order in $c$ with error estimates.
 In Section \ref{sec:evol} we obtain the evolution equation and decomposition for the fluctuations.
 The remainder of the paper analyses this equation.
 Specifically, in Section \ref{sec:estdecom} we use the estimates from Section \ref{sec:estimates} to obtain bounds on the terms arising in the decomposition of the differentiated fluctuations.
 These bounds are then used in Section \ref{sec:diskconv} to obtain our disk limit Theorem \ref{UFA}.
 Finally the fluctuation limit Theorem \ref{th:fluctuations_intro} is derived in Section \ref{sec:fluctuations}.